justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 (3)

-You are encouraged (if you use a thoughtful upper ontology) to unpack meaning.
+You are encouraged (if you use a thoughtful upper ontology such as [Gist](https://github.com/semanticarts/gist)) to unpack meaning.

 I think of the semantic web as something like the exploded part diagram for the web's data.